locka99/cpp-to-rust-book/src/features_of_rust/variables.md

 ### In Rust:

-The use of raw pointers tend to be reserved for a few use cases such as interacting with C/C++ where allocated memory may need to be extracted from a Box or placed into a Box outside the normal lifetime rules.
-Normally it is sufficient to use references only.
+The use of raw pointers tend to be reserved for unsafe programming and interaction with external libraries where pointers may be necessary.

+TODO std::ptr

 ## References

 ### In C++
-A reference is also a variable that points to an address but unlike a pointer, it cannot be reassigned and it cannot be NULL.
+A reference is also a variable that points to an address but unlike a pointer, it cannot be reassigned and it cannot be `NULL`.
 Therefore a reference is generally assumed to be safer than a pointer.
 It is still possible for the a reference to become dangling, assuming the address it referenced is no longer valid.

 ### In Rust
 A reference is also lifetime tracked by the compiler.